Karin Putsch-Grassi: Biography

 After an apprenticeship in the studio of Albrecht Kiedaisch in Tübingen Putsch-Grassi began her studies in ceramics 1982 at "Istituto statale d’Arte” in Florence with Salvatore and Stefano Cipolla.

 Her most recent work follows a newly developed technique named "Figulinae", which consists of assembling soft raw stoneware or porcelain vessels and compressing them to form a new entity.

 Putsch-Grassi's work has been exhibited in personal exhibitions in Italy, Germany, Poland and Japan as well as in numerous group exhibitions worldwide.
-Furthermore, her works are displayed in European Museums.
+Furthermore, her works are displayed in various museums.
 Putsch-Grassi is an elected member of the International Academy of Ceramics.